 The main force in Canary Islands politics since its first regional election victory in 1993 has been the Coalición Canaria (CC).
 Although not bent on independence from Spain (which would be unlikely), the CC nevertheless puts the interests of the islands before national considerations.

-Immigration from Africa and other parts of the world has changed the Canaries’ population landscape drastically over the past decade and has forced the islands to reassess their relationship with the African continent.
+Immigration from Africa and other parts of the world has changed the Canaries’ population landscape drastically over the past two decades and has forced the islands to reassess their relationship with the African continent.
 The EU has also encouraged a growing relationship between the Canary Islands and Africa to help form a bridge between the European trading block and Africa.
 Since the 1990s, the Canary Islands have made cooperation with Africa a major priority, with bilateral agreements with several African nations, including Morocco, Mauritania, Cape Verde and Senegal.